jamiedumont/tactically-creative.co.uk/content/casestudy/jakemorrell.md

-subheader = "Should a band be treated like a small business?" originurl = "http://www.jakemorrell.co.uk" sitelink = "www.jakemorrell.co.uk" heroimage = "/images/qtctc_asset_star-background.jpg"
+subheader = "Should a band be treated like a small business?" originurl = "http://www.jakemorrell.co.uk" sitelink = "www.jakemorrell.co.uk" heroimage = ""
-heroImgDescription = "Stars"
+heroImgDescription = ""
+summary = "I re-designed Jake's existing site and built a future-proof platform that acts as a focal-point for his social media network, and will evolve with the band as they grow."

 +++